 In early 2006, a proactive step was taken to increase bilingual recruitment criteria.
-Poll sites with high bilingual needs could now have up to three bilingual poll workers, whereas previously poll sites could only receive two.
+Polling places with high bilingual needs could now have up to three bilingual poll workers, whereas previously polling places could only receive two.
 This resulted in a 20% increase in total bilingual poll workers countywide.